20 Best Day Hikes in Australia

 Image thanks to Renee Baribeau

 While in Kata Tjuta, get away from everyone and everything at Valley of the Winds.
 It’s a little bit of a challenging walk, but the views are breathtaking and worth the effort.
-If you want to do this walk we recommend you start early in the morning so you can beat the heat.

 Distance: 2.2 km return